 I am not a smooth practitioner of checking my mail.
 I go out to my mailbox reluctantly maybe twice a week, and never do so with pleasure.
 Last month when I opened my mailbox and saw the letter from her I was not surprised: she sent me a birthday card every year around the end of May.
-But I left the letter in the mailbox with a bill or two that I did not wish to read quite yet.
+But I left the letter in the mailbox with a bill or two that I did not wish to read quite yet around the year 1998.

 After three days of knowing somewhere in the back of my mind it sat in my mailbox, I went down almost against my will and brought the letter up to my apartment.
 I opened it and read the usual, "Happy Birthday, old man!"
 I then read how she had important news with respect to a certain day in November about which she did not want to go into detail in a letter.
 She then proceeded to go into detail anyway.
 I read the rest of her words mechanically and then let the paper drop to the floor where it remained untouched next to my front door for almost six weeks.
 I had been waiting subconsciously for this letter for years, and now it had finally come: she was going to marry a man other than myself, and would make a life and start a family with him.
 It had finally happened.